This guide covers South Canterbury only. For other parts of the Canterbury Region, please refer to the Zero Waste in Canterbury homepage.

 - Geraldine Orchard Farmshop, 56 Main North Road – sells (expensive) nuts, seeds and dried fruit unpackaged in bulk bins and medjool dates.
 Lots of unpackaged produce.

-- Amore Wholefoods, 1 Sarah Street, Timaru – an excellent organic store with passionate owners stocking a wide range of wholefoods in bulk bins (just BYO bag), including flours, grains, sugar, dried fruit, beans/legumes, nuts, spices, and condiments.
+- Amore Food Market & Cafe, 1 Sarah Street, Timaru – an excellent organic store with passionate owners stocking a wide range of wholefoods in over 250 bulk dispensers, including flours, grains, sugar, dried fruit, beans/legumes, nuts, spices, condiments, as well as liquid foods on tap, including olive oil, syrups and local honey.
 In the fridge they also sell Moa Bakery vegan sweets unpackaged- yay!
 And a variety of organic produce.
-The store is currently expanding to include a cafe next door so the range of wholefoods you can buy in bulk is likely to increase even more – watch this space…

 - Bin Inn Timaru, 18 Dee Street, Timaru – offers a wide array of dried food in bulk/unpackaged (including, but not limited to, nuts, seeds, cereals, grains, legumes, flours, dried fruit, sundried tomatoes and pasta), a range of spices, sweets, treats and snacks, and liquid foods like vinegars, oils, syrups etc. They also have a peanut butter extruder, just BYO jar!
 All Bin Inns across the country offer a 5% discount if you bring your own bags and containers.